wallanaq/istio-sidecar-jwt-auth/README.md

-# Spring Boot JWT Auth with Sidecar and Istio
+# Spring Boot JWT Auth with Sidecar Pattern and Istio

 This project demonstrates how to deploy a **Spring Boot application** with **JWT authentication** using **Istio as a sidecar** for security enforcement in a **Minikube environment**.